Tokyo 2020 Unveils Proposals To Help Spectators Keep Cool During Summer Games | Tokyo Weekender

 Not every element is so significant on its own, but the combination of a variety of measures is what will make our efforts meaningful.

 Precautionary leaflets will be distributed at Olympic venues in multiple languages.
-Nakamura said location-specific weather information and any necessary warnings will be provided in real time on the Tokyo 2020 website and mobile app, which is scheduled to be online by May or June 2020.
+Nakamura said location-specific weather information and any necessary warnings will be provided in real time on the Tokyo 2020 website and mobile app, the latter of which is scheduled to be online by May or June 2020.

 “Not every element is so significant on its own, but the combination of a variety of measures is what will make our efforts meaningful,” said Nakamura.
 “Probably what is most effective is dispensing knowledge about heat stroke and how to prevent heat stroke.”